sgrant177/TurnUp/README.md

 ## Description
 TurnUp is a social hub that allows pop-up shop owners and customers alike to be able to signup and host their pop-ups, allow users to view the different pop-ups being hosted, and keep track of the number of people that plan to attend your event.

-Vistit hosted site here! https://turnup-12.herokuapp.com/ <a href="https://turnup-12.herokuapp.com/"> https://turnup-12.herokuapp.com/ </a>
+Vistit hosted site here! https://turnup-12.herokuapp.com/

 <img src="turnup1.jpg">